WithoutHaste/DungeonsAndDragons/Reference/weapons.md

 ## Range

-**Melee weapons**: Range 5 feet or less.
+**Melee weapons**: Range is equal to creature's REACH.
+Usually 5 feet or less.

 **Ranged weapons**: Range greater than 5 feet.
 For weapons that list a short and long range, you will be at DISADVANTAGE targeting creatures at long range.
+Ranged attacks also have DISADVANTAGE if there is a hostile creature within 5 feet who can see you and is not incapacitated.

 You can throw melee weapons in a ranged attack.
 Normal range 20 feet, or long range 60 feet.